-If cost is the most important factor to you, you can save a significant amount of money by going with the iPhone 13, which is $1,349 – $350 cheaper than the iPhone 13 Pro with the same 128GB storage.
-Though neither model is what we would consider budget-friendly, the iPhone 13 is considerably more affordable.
+That said, if cost is the most important factor to you, the savings of going with the iPhone 13 (which starts at $1,229 as of September 2022) are clear.
+Though neither model is what we would consider budget-friendly, but the iPhone 13 is considerably more affordable than its Pro counterpart.

 iPhone 13 vs iPhone 13 Pro: Camera

-Both the iPhone 13 and 13 Pro’s camera systems have had a massive upgrade this year, with a particular focus on video.
+Both the iPhone 13 and 13 Pro’s camera systems represent a massive upgrade over their iPhone 12 counterparts, particularly when it comes on video.

 The base iPhone 13’s camera block has been redesigned, with Apple opting for a diagonal array.
 Both the 12MP wide lens and 12MP ultrawide lens have been upgraded with new sensors, capable of gathering 47% more light for less noisy, brighter shots.
-It also introduces Cinematic mode, which brings film-level video to your fingertips.
+The iPhone 13 also introduces Cinematic mode, which brings film-level video to your fingertips.
 It’s kind of like Portrait mode for video.

 As for the iPhone 13 Pro, the wide lens features a larger sensor for faster shutter speeds and noise reduction, capable of producing more detailed photos.
 The ultrawide lens, too, features a wider aperture and new autofocus system, which Apple says brings a 92% improvement for low-light shots.
 It’s also capable of macro photography for the first time ever on an iPhone.
 Additionally, the 13 Pro rocks a 77mm telephoto lens for improved portraits and video.
 There’s new photographic styles with AI-enhanced filters, ProRes advanced video codec, and of course, the same new Cinematic mode as the base iPhone 13.